JetBrains/teamcity-documentation/topics/net.md

 Since TeamCity 2019.2.3, the .NET runner is the recommended method for testing projects with VSTest instead of the [Visual Studio Tests](visual-studio-tests.md) runner.
 We have included the `vstest` command to our refactored .NET runner to ensure a long-term support of the .NET platform development strategy.

 You can safely migrate existing Visual Studio Tests build steps to the .NET runner with the selected `vstest` command.
 Make sure to copy all additional command-line parameters and other important settings to the new runner.
+See the [`vstest`](#vstest) section for more details on the settings available in the .NET runner.

 Consider the following notes before migrating:
 * The .NET runner supports the new [`.runsettings`](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file) format of the VSTest settings file.
 However, it does not support the obsolete run configuration file format used in the Visual Studio Tests runner.